74Thirsty/shopsaavy/README.md

      ADMIN_PASSWORD=changeme
      SITE_NAME=SaavyShop Demo
      PORT=5000
+     LICENSE_KEY=YOUR-LICENSE-KEY
      ```
+   - Replace `YOUR-LICENSE-KEY` with the key issued by the Shop Saavy licensing portal or your account representative.
+You can
+     rotate keys at any time—restart the server after updating the value.
    - The `SITE_NAME` value is automatically maintained when you update it through the admin interface; manual edits are optional.
+   - See [License Configuration](#license-configuration) for additional storage, offline validation, and troubleshooting options.
 3. **Launch the development servers**
    ```bash
    npm run dev